Daniel Adams-Ray: Background

 Adams-Ray was born in Nairobi, Kenya, to an Indonesian-Dutch mother and a Swedish father.
 His mother was a school administrator and his father a medical surgeon.
-In 1996, the family left Africa for Europe and lived for a year in the Netherlands, where he played football (soccer) with a very young Arjen Robben.
+In 1996, the family left Africa for Europe and lived for a year in the Netherlands, where he played football with a very young Arjen Robben.
 Later the family left to Sweden, where they lived in Lidingö, an affluent suburb of Stockholm.
 His parents owned and operated a plastic-surgery clinic in the area.
 Adams-Ray says he felt very much like an outsider and says he was bullied and called racist slurs.
 After switching high schools, he started at Viktor Rydberg Gymnasium Odenplan and met Oskar Linnros, his future partner in the band Snook.

 He is fluent in English, French, Dutch, German and Swedish.
 He also speaks quite a bit of Italian and Swahili.

 He is related to Swedish journalist Kersti Adams-Ray.